StatProofBook/StatProofBook.github.io/P/mvn-corrpart.md

 where $\rho_{XY}$, $\rho_{XZ}$ and $\rho_{YZ}$ are the [pairwise correlations](/D/corr) of the random variables $X$, $Y$ and $Z$.

-**Proof:** In the first part of the proof, we will justify that we can work with a simplified form for $\Sigma$.
+**Proof:** In the first part of the proof, we will justify we can work with a simplified form for $\Sigma$.
 In the second part of the proof, we will compute the partial correlation, as implied by its definition, from $\Sigma$.

 1) We will denote the entries of $\Sigma$ as follows: